matloff/toweranNA/README.md

 obtain the marginal regression functions from the full one.
 So, we fit the full model to the complete cases in the data, then average that model over all data points whose values for education, occupation and weeks worked match those in the new case to be predicted.
+Thus only the full model need be estimated, rather than 2<sup>p</sup> models.

 In the Tower Property above, for a new case in which education, occupation and weeks worked are known while age and gender are missing,